Comba92/nen-emulator/README.md

 - [x] BATTLETOADS & BATTLETOADS 2 RUN!

 - [x] iNes and NES2.0 headers are supported.
+- [x] Saving/loading of battery RAM when the game is changed or the emulator is closed.
 - [ ] Headerless games are not supported.

 ### Supported Mappers